NannyML/nannyml/docs/tutorials/compare_estimated_and_realized_performance.rst

-The beginning of the code below is similar to the one in :ref:`tutorial on performance calculation with binary classification data<binary-performance-calculation>`.
+The beginning of the code below is similar to the one in :ref:`tutorial on performance calculation with binary classification data<binary-performance-calculation>`. while this tutorial uses the **roc_auc** metric, any metric estimated and calculated by NannyML can be used for comparison.

 For simplicity this guide is based on a synthetic dataset included in the library, where the monitored model predicts whether a customer will repay a loan to buy a car.